 Sessions specifically for ceramics in art and design are difficult to organize in your current timetable and therefore have to be approached on an ad-hoc basis.
-Please be pro-active and get in touch when you can spare hour or two to talk about your work in the ceramics studio.
+Please be pro-active and get in touch when you can spare an hour or two to talk about your work in the ceramics studio.
 Let’s keep as many options open as possible.

 Keiko Matsui is a successful porcelain artist working in Australia.
 Her CV includes a “Bio” and an artist’s statement.